gvwilson/thirdbit/src/fiction/santas/index.md

 Miz Tumbly…
 to thank…
 for that."
-The mummy took a faded magazine off a lovely lacquered bookshelf, its pages stiff with age.
+The mummy took a faded magazine off a lacquered bookshelf.
-"She felt…
-sorry for me…
-And started…
+"She started…
 bringing me…
 these.
 It was…